Scholarship Opportunities & Resources

 The Critical Language Scholarship (CLS) Program is a fully-funded overseas language and cultural immersion summer program for American undergraduate and graduate students.
 With the goal of broadening the base of Americans studying and mastering critical languages and building relationships between the people of the United States and other countries, CLS provides study opportunities to a diverse range of students from across the United States at every level of language learning.

-Deadline: The application deadline for Summer 2021 CLS programs is now closed.
-The application process for Summer 2022 programs will begin in Fall 2021.
+Deadline: The application process for Summer 2023 programs will begin in early October 2022.

 The Benjamin A. Gilman International Scholarship Program offers awards U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.
 The Gilman Scholarship Program broadens the student population that studies and interns abroad by supporting undergraduates who might not otherwise participate due to financial constraints.